Guru Nanak Fifth Centenary School: Location

 G.N.F.C school is located on the footstep of a Himalayan mountain called Mussoorie in the Uttarakhand State.
 The school is located 6750 feet above sea level and is on an 11-acre plot of land.
 The hill is covered with various kinds of trees, but it is the home for the famous Himalayan cedar tree.
 The school is about 2 km away from the Mussoorie library point.

 Affiliation

 G.N.F.C school is affiliated with the Council for the Indian School Certificate Examinations.The School is affiliated with Indian Certificate of Secondary Education (ICSE) for class 10 examination and is affiliated with Indian School Certificate (ISC) for class 12 examinations which are both conducted by the Council for the Indian School Certificate Examinations, New Delhi.

-Houses

-There are 4 houses namely Attari, Ajit, Nalwa and Ranjit.

 Academic program

 The school provides student with two academic streams: a science track and a commerce track.
 Students can opt for either science or commerce after entering grade 9.
 After completing ICSE courses, students will have one more opportunity to select their desired line of academic study.
 The school year is divided into two academic sessions called Midterm (March – June) and final (July to November).
 In each session there are 2 monthly tests for students above grade 7th and 3 monthly tests for students in Kindergarten to 6th grade.